TanPingZhi/BrainDuck/README.md

 - **BrainQuack to Brainfuck Interpreter**: Converts BrainQuack code to Brainfuck, enabling users to write code in an amusing duck-themed syntax.
 - **Brainfuck Interpreter**: A robust interpreter for Brainfuck, allowing execution of Brainfuck code.
 - **Web Interface**: A user-friendly web interface for coding and executing BrainQuack and Brainfuck programs.
+- **Funny voice**: AI generated voice of Donald Trump to speak the code.

 ## Components
 1. **Backend**: